naibatsuteki/tmp_blog/blog_1/content.md

 }
 ```

-When I start my journey with terragrunt this approach work fine when the number of the environment was well known and infrastructure has been build from 5-10 modules.
-It solve multiple terraform problems especially reduce redundancy in the provider and remote state configuration and provide very confined way to execute terraform commands for multiple modules.
+When I started my journey with Terragrunt this approach worked fine when the number of the environment was well known and infrastructure has been build from 5-10 modules.
+It solves multiple terraform problems especially reducing redundancy in the provider and remote state configuration and provides a very confined way to execute terraform commands for multiple modules.

-But when environment infrastructure start getting be more complex and number of the environments increase some problem start appear.
-To begin with promotions by copping files, the configurations of environments are usually slightly different and after each promotion is necessary to manually correct some values, in addition you need repeat this process for each module, this produce high change of making mistake.
+But when environment infrastructure start getting more complex and number of the environments increase some problems start to appear.
+To begin with promotions by copping files, the configurations of environments are usually slightly different, and after each promotion is necessary to manually correct some values, in addition, you need to repeat this process for each module, which produces a high chance of making mistake.
-Futhermore you can't answer in simple way the question: "What version of the infrastructure is currently on the `stage` environment?" or "Are versions on the `stage` and `prod` the same?"
-To answer this question you need check version of every module. ...
-The next issue is lack of the support for the some features introduced in the newer version of the terraform like `moved`, `import` or even lack of the support for standard Terraform features like `data` block can be pain in the neck.
+Furthermore, you can't answer in a simple way the question: "What version of the infrastructure is currently on the `stage` environment?" or "Are versions on the `stage` and `prod` the same?"
+To answer this question you need to check the version of every module. ...
+The next issue is lack of the support for some features introduced in the newer version of the terraform like `moved`, `import` or even lack of the support for standard Terraform features like `data` block can be a pain in the neck.

 ## Present modified version